OBDS-Training/Help/content/en/docs/conda/environments/index.md

 ![Displaying the list of environments after removing the environment named 'ccb_demo_env_2'.](mamba-env-list-removed.png)

+{{< alert icon="👉" text="We recommend practicing and getting comfortable with the creation and removal of environments.
+In doubt, it is often much easier and safer to remove an environment and start over." />}}

 ## Create an environment from a YAML file

 Conda supports the the YAML file format for describing Conda environments, as well